arobb/charlotte/README.md

   - field: host
   - field: unit (hard coded to 'f' in bin/put_temperature.sh)

+**Database**: power
+**Measurements**
+- power_line_volts
+- power_load_pct
+- power_battery_volts
+- power_minutes_left
+- power_battery_charge_pct
+- power_seconds_on_battery
+- power_status

-There are three stand-alone daemons that poll independently. bin/stats_daemon.py performs most network collection, excluding the local network "all-ping" which is done in bin/stats_daemon_local_net_latency.py, and temperature readings which are recorded from localhost via bin/temp_daemon.py.
+There are five stand-alone daemons that poll independently. bin/stats_daemon.py performs most network collection, excluding the local network "all-ping" which is done in bin/stats_daemon_local_net_latency.py.
+Temperature readings are recorded from localhost via bin/temp_daemon.py.
+Power readings are read and broadcast by bin/ups_send_daemon.py, they are received and recorded to Influx via multicast-comms/receive-put-apc.py.

 **Dashboard**
 Open a browser to Grafana.
 You'll need to configure your InfluxDB as a data source and build a dashboard.
 (I haven't automated that part yet.)